 Federal Prison System

-The federal inmate population has grown by 50 percent since 2000, and the Department of Justices Bureau of Prisons (BOP) reports an approximately 40 percent crowding rate.
-This is more than double the rate (15 percent) that BOP has determined to be its long-term target for reducing overcrowding.
+The federal inmate population has grown by more than 50 percent in the last fifteen years, and the Department of Justice’s (DOJ) Bureau of Prisons (BOP) reports an approximately 30 percent crowding rate overall and a 52 percent crowding rate at its highest security level institutions.

 GAO-14-821: Published: Sep 30, 2014.
 Publicly Released: Sep 30, 2014.